 Deet, in some areas, is becoming less effective against mosquito bites.
 The London School of Hygiene and Tropical medicine decided to test the theory that mosquitoes become immune to deet.
 As Dr. James Logan from the school explains; “The more we can understand about how repellents work and how mosquitoes detect them, the better we can work out ways to get around the problem when they do become resistant to repellents.”

-In the test, a (very nice) volunteer offered his/her arm to mosquitoes after it has been sprayed with deet.
+In the test, a (very nice) volunteer offered his/her arm to mosquitoes after it has been misted with deet.
 At first, the mosquitoes wouldn’t bite the arm (nor did they die).
 However, when they were given another chance just a few hours later, the deet didn’t stop them from biting.
 They smell of the product didn’t seem to bother them enough to stay away from the treated arm.

 Dr. Logan explains that more research is needed to truly understand how the mosquitoes’ reaction can change so drastically in a short amount of time, but hopes that it will lead to better mosquito control options.